francis2/api/csharp/services-api/docs/AlertsApi.md

-Returns all entities of AlertSignal type related to multiple entities of Alert type
+Retrieves all entities of AlertSignal type related to multiple entities of Alert type

 ### Example
 ```csharp